Back to ViTs Hub

 Positional Embedding Analysis

-We compute the cosine similarity between all pairs of learned positional embeddings.
-If the model has learned meaningful spatial structure, nearby patches should have more similar positional embeddings than distant ones.
+We compute cosine similarity between all pairs of learned positional embeddings.
+If the model has picked up spatial structure, nearby patches should have more similar embeddings than distant ones.

 Similarity to Center Patch

-This confirms Dosovitskiy et al.'s finding: even 1D positional embeddings can capture 2D spatial structure.
-The model learns that patch 32 is spatially close to patches 31 and 33 (horizontal neighbors) and patches 24 and 40 (vertical neighbors, 8 positions apart in the flattened sequence).
+This matches Dosovitskiy et al.'s finding.
+The model learns that patch 32 is close to patches 31 and 33 (horizontal neighbors) and patches 24 and 40 (vertical neighbors, 8 apart in the flattened sequence) -- all without being told the image is 2D.

 Why ViTs Fail on Small Data

-Our results cleanly reproduce the central finding of the ViT paper.
-The explanation involves the concept of inductive bias.
+Our results reproduce the central claim of the ViT paper.
+It comes down to inductive bias.

 What CNNs Know a Priori

-Convolutional networks encode two strong assumptions about images:
+Convolutional networks bake in two assumptions about images:

-2. Translation equivariance: The same filter is applied at every spatial location.
-A cat in the top-left looks the same as a cat in the bottom-right.
+2. Translation equivariance: The same filter applies at every spatial position.
+A cat in the top-left uses the same detector as a cat in the bottom-right.

-These assumptions are correct for natural images and dramatically reduce the hypothesis space.
-A CNN doesn't need to learn that nearby pixels are related -- it knows this architecturally.
+These are correct for natural images and they shrink the hypothesis space.
+A CNN does not need to learn that nearby pixels are related -- the architecture enforces it.

 What ViTs Must Learn from Data

-A Vision Transformer has none of these built-in assumptions:
+A Vision Transformer starts with none of these built-in assumptions:

-This flexibility is powerful with sufficient data (ViT was originally trained on JFT-300M, a dataset of 300 million images).
-But with only 5,000 images, the model cannot learn these spatial priors effectively.
+This flexibility pays off with enough data (the original ViT trained on JFT-300M, 300 million images).
+With 5,000 images, the model cannot learn these spatial priors.

 The Bias-Variance Tradeoff

-This is why ViT-Large with JFT-300M pretraining surpasses the best CNNs, but our ViT-Tiny on 5,000 images loses by 21 points.
-The crossover point -- where ViTs begin to outperform CNNs -- occurs somewhere around ImageNet scale (~1M images) with appropriate regularization.
+This is why ViT-Large with JFT-300M pretraining surpasses the best CNNs, while our ViT-Tiny on 5,000 images loses by 21 points.
+The crossover -- where ViTs start outperforming CNNs -- sits around ImageNet scale (~1M images) with proper regularization.

 Bridging the Gap